 All dissertations must be microfilmed.
 Dissertations are not required to be copyrighted, but can be at the student’s request.
 Master’s theses are not required to be microfilmed, but a master’s candidate may elect to have the thesis copyrighted, thus requiring it also be microfilmed.
 If you elect or are required to have your manuscript microfilmed, submit the following documents in your manuscript envelope:

-- Completed ProQuest publication agreement form, available in the Dean’s office.
-(There are distinct versions for theses and dissertations).
+- Completed ProQuest publication agreement form, available in the Dean’s office or here (There are distinct versions for theses and dissertations).

 - Two (2) additional copies of the Title Page